AviatrixSystems/Docs/HowTos/FAQ.rst

 gateways launched from the controller use its public IP address to communicate back to the Controller.

-AWS Network ACLs are not stateful, so they are not recommended for controlling access to/from Aviatrix Controllers and Gateways.

 You can use the Controller Security Management feature to automatically manage the Controller instance's inbound rules from gateways.

 Go to Settings -> Controller -> Security Group Management, select the `primary account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#setup-primary-access-account-for-aws-cloud>`_, and click Enable.

+AWS:
+^^^^

+AWS Network ACLs are not stateful, so they are not recommended for controlling access to/from Aviatrix Controllers and Gateways.

 When this feature is enabled, the Controller will immediately create 4 security groups.
 Since each security group can support 50 security rules, the Controller can support up to 200 gateways.

+AZURE:
+^^^^^^

+When this feature is enabled, the Controller utilizes the associated network security group which can support up to 1,000 security rules.

 ::